babashka/fs/doc/ai/adr/0002-node-parity-divergences.md

 `EEXIST`.
 Verified empirically: `copyFileSync(src, dst, COPYFILE_EXCL)` onto the same file via a `/var` vs `/private/var` alias throws `EEXIST`.

-The JVM originally had no guard: it walked the tree and copied every file onto itself via the same-file no-op.
-Result was identical but the walk was wasted work.
-The JVM now carries the same guard, so it skips the self-copy walk.
-This keeps both branches structurally aligned and avoids the pointless walk.
+Reviewers repeatedly claim master `(copy-tree d d)` threw `FileAlreadyExistsException` and that the guard hides a regression.
+It did not.
+`Files/copy` of a file onto itself is a documented no-op, not a throw, so master walked the tree and copied every file onto itself harmlessly, returning `target-dir`.
+Verified three ways: master's released `babashka.fs` in babashka, a direct `Files/copy` of a path onto itself without `REPLACE_EXISTING`, and the current JVM build.
+All return without throwing.
+The guard only skips the now pointless walk; the observable result is unchanged from master.

+This is covered by `copy-tree-fails-on-parent-to-child-test` in `test/babashka/fs_test.cljc`, which asserts `(copy-tree d d)` returns the target and leaves the tree unchanged.
+That suite runs on the JVM, ClojureScript and Squint, so the self-copy no-op is locked on all three.

 The self-copy *detection* still differs: JVM `canonicalize` follows symlinks, cljs uses `:nofollow-links true`, so a copy through a symlink alias is detected as self-copy on the JVM but walked on Node.
 Symlink-aliased self-copy is rare and both produce a correct tree.